Blosc/caterva-scipy21/caterva_workshop.md

     <img src="static/iron-array.png" alt="Drawing" style="width: 75%;"/>
 </div>

 The nice thing about ironArray is that it lets you dial what you prefer very easily: choose between speed, compression ratio or a balance among the two (the default) at your will.
-And it will do this while keeping very good execution times.
+And will do this while keeping outstanding execution times.

 +++ {"slideshow": {"slide_type": "slide"}}